AndyP3r3z/postale/README.md

 )
 ```

-The following table shows the properties that class `Mail` have.
+The following table shows the properties that class `Mail` has.

 Property      | Type                   | Optional | Default
 ------------- | ---------------------- | -------- | -------